 12. Provisions, contingent liabilities and contingent assets

-Provisions are determined based on management estimates . required to settle the obligation at the balance sheet date, supplemented by experience of similar transactions.
-These are reviewed at each-balance sheet date and adjusted to reflect the current management estimates.
-In cases where the available information indicates that the loss on the contingency is reasonably possible but the amount of loss cannot be reasonably estimated, a disclosure to this effect is made.in the financial statements.
+The Bank estimates the probability of any loss that might be incurred on outcome of contingencies on the basis of information available up to the date on which the financial statements are brpared.
+A provision is recognised when an enterprise has a brsent obligation as a result of a past event and it is probable that an outflow of resources will be required to settle the obligation, in respect of which a reliable estimate can be made.
+Provisions are determined based on management estimates of amounts required to settle the obligation at the balance sheet date, supplemented by experience of similar transactions.
+These are reviewed at each balance sheet date and adjusted to reflect the current management estimates.
+In cases where the available information indicates that the loss on the contingency is reasonably possible but the amount of loss cannot be reasonably estimated, a disclosure to this effect is made in the financial statements.
 In case of remote possibility neither provision nor disclosure is made in the financial statements.

-13. Earnings per share ("EPS")
+13. Earnings per share (EPS)

 14. Lease transactions

 Lease payments for assets taken on operating lease are recognised as an expense in the profit and loss account over the lease term on straight line basis.